IntersectMBO/plutus/doc/marlowe/tutorials/marlowe-step-by-step.rst

 Oracle role, "kraken".

-If a role in a contract is ``"kraken"``, and that role makes a choice such as ``"adausdt"`` then, in the Playground simulation, this choice will be *pre-filled*, based on data from Cryptowat.ch, with the current value of the ADA/USD conversion rate.
+If a role in a contract is ``"kraken"``, and that role makes a choice such as ``"dir-adausd"`` then, in the Playground simulation, this choice will be *pre-filled*, based on data from Cryptowat.ch, with the current value of the *direct* ADA/USD conversion rate.
 You can find all supported currency pairs here https://api.cryptowat.ch/markets/kraken

+It is also possible to obtain the *inverse* rates of currency pairs listed by adding the prefix ``inv-`` instead.
+For example, ``"inv-adausd"`` would return the value of the USD/ADA conversion rate.

 Note, that we support only whole numbers as choice inputs.
 How then do we use current ADA/USD price, which is $0.098924?
 We simply multiply the